Atlas-OS/docs/docs/getting-started/installation.md

 You're almost finished with setting up Atlas.
 Before you start setting up software, follow the option you chose earlier to get your drivers:

-- **Manual Driver Installation:** If this is you, see [our post-installation driver guide](post-installation/drivers/getting-started.md) to help set up needed drivers in our recommended way.
+- **Manual Driver Installation:** If this is you, we recommend seeing [our post-installation driver guide](post-installation/drivers/getting-started.md) to help set up the needed drivers.

-- **Automatic Driver Installation:** If this is you, you should not need to set up drivers - drivers are installed through Windows Updates.
+- **Driver Installation & Updates from Windows Update:** If this is you, get drivers by manually checking for Windows Updates.
+To get them automatically, enable [automatic Windows Updates](../getting-started/post-installation/atlas-folder/general-configuration.md#automatic-updates).

 ## :material-flag-checkered: All done!